Ronnyrr/SwipeContainer/README.md

 ## SwipeContainer

-Plain Javascript class using ES6 to initialize a swipe container.
+Javascript class (ES6) using to initialize a swipe container for mobile and desktop.
-CSS available in SCSS and plain.
+Two different navigation methods available.
+Styling available in CSS and SCSS

 ## Usage